ARM-software/libGPULayers/layer_gpu_profile/docs/developer-docs.md

 using a layer command stream (LCS) recorded alongside each command buffer to define the software operations that the layer needs to perform.

-Unlike the timeline layer, which only performs operations synchronously at submit time, this layer also needs to perform asynchronous sampling operations associated with each workload after a command buffer has been submitted.
-To support this approach the layer tracks the number of workloads submitted in each command buffer and their debug labels, and hands this over to an async handler to process as the workloads complete.

-To ensure that the async worker gets a predictable workload stream to instrument, all Vulkan queue submits are serialized on the GPU.
-As with the support layer, queue serialization may cause an application to hang if the application submits command buffers rely on out-of-order execution to unblock commands in a submitted command stream.
-This is only possible if applications are using timeline semaphores, which earlier submits to depend on a later submit to make forward progress.
+Because sampling is handled synchronously on the CPU, when a frame is being profiled, the layer handles each `vkQueueSubmit` and its associated counter samples synchronously at submit time before returning to the application.
+When sampling the layer retains the layer lock when calling into the driver, ensuring that only one thread can process a submit with counter samples at a time.

 ## Event handling

-To implement this functionality, the layer allocates three additional sync primitives.

-* A timeline semaphore is allocated to implement queue serialization.
-* Two events are allocated to support the CPU<->GPU handover for counter sampling.
+To implement this functionality, the layer allocates two `VkEvent` objects to support the CPU<->GPU handover for counter sampling.
 These events are reset and reused for all counter samples to avoid managing many different events.

 ```c
 CPU                       GPU